eoscostarica/eos-local/readme.md

 - `make stop` stops all services.
 - `make flush` stops all services and removes all data.
 - `make fresh` stops all services and removes all data and run chain initialization again.

-- `docker-compose start` starts all containers.
 - `docker-compose exec [service_name] [bash | sh]` open bash or sh in a container.
-- `docker-compose stop` stops all containers.
 - `docker-compose down` stops and removes all containers.
 - `docker-compose restart` restarts all services.